 Section 1-11-710 of the South Carolina Code of Laws of 1976, as amended, requires the postemployment and long-term disability benefits to be funded through non-employer and employer contributions for active employees and retirees to the PEBA - Insurance Benefits.
-Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.

 The SCRHITF is funded through participating employers that are mandated by State statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
-The covered payroll surcharge was 6.25%, for the fiscal years ended June 30, 2022 and for 2021, respectively.
+The covered payroll surcharge for the year ended June 30, 2022 was 6.25 percent.
 The South Carolina Retirement System collects the monthly covered payroll surcharge for all participating employers and remits it directly to the SCRHITF.
-The College paid approximately \$1,427,330 and \$1,295,136 applicable to the surcharge included with the employer contribution for retirement benefits for the fiscal years ended June 30, 2022 and 2021, respectively.
 Other sources of funding for the SCRHITF also include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
 The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
-For purposes of GASB Statement No. 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying ageadjusted, retiree benefit costs.
-Non-employer contributions consists of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA- Insurance Benefits reserves.
-However, due to the COVID-19 pandemic and the impact it has had on the PEBA- Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
-It is also funded through investment income.
+For purposes of GASB Statement No. 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
+Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.
+However, due to the COVID-19 pandemic and the impact it has had on the PEBA - Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
+The SCRHITF is also funded through investment income.

 The SCLTDITF is funded through employer contributions for active employees that elect health insurance coverage.
 For this group of active employees, PEBA - Insurance Benefits bills and collects premiums charged to State agencies, public school districts and other participating local governments.
-The monthly premium per active employee was \$3.22 for the fiscal year ended June 30, 2021.
+The monthly premium per active employee was \$3.22 for the fiscal year ended June 30, 2022.
 The SCLTDITF premium is billed monthly by PEBA - Insurance Benefits and transferred monthly to the SCLTDITF.
 It is also funded through investment income.
-The College recorded employer contributions expenses applicable to these insurance benefits for active employees in the amount of approximately \$12,291 and \$12,120 for the years ended June 30, 2022 and 2021, respectively.

 The allocation percentage of the OPEB amounts are calculated differently for each OPEB Trust.
 For the SCRHITF, the allocation percentage is based on the covered payroll surcharge contribution for each employer.
-Please note that actual covered payroll contributions received from SCRS for the fiscal year 2021 totaled \$585,482,183.
-However, the covered payroll contributions total includes prior year covered payroll contribution adjustments and true-ups that net to a total of negative \$2,619,984.
+Please note that actual covered payroll contributions received from SCRS for the fiscal year 2022 totaled \$615,405,810.
+However, the covered payroll contributions total includes prior year covered payroll contribution adjustments and true-ups that net to a total of \$1,094,627.

 In accordance with part (b) of paragraph 69 of GASB Statement No. 75, participating employers should recognize revenue in an amount equal to the employer's proportionate share of the change in the collective net OPEB liability arising from contributions to the OPEB plan during the measurement period from non-employer contributing entities for purposes other than the separate financing of specific liabilities to the OPEB plan.
 Therefore, employers should classify this revenue in the same manner as it classifies grants from other entities.
-For the year ended June 30, 2021, the College recognized nonemployer contributions of \$5,278 in Operating Revenues, Grants and Contracts on the Statement of Revenues, Expenses and Changes in Net Position.